I'm a provider

 Gastroparesis is a chronic disorder characterized by delayed gastric emptying in the absence of mechanical obstruction.
 Symptoms of gastroparesis are often nonspecific and may mimic other gastrointestinal tract disorders.
 It can be caused by many conditions; most commonly it is idiopathic, diabetic or postsurgical.

 The test considered the reference standard for gastroparesis is called gastric emptying scintigraphy.
 The patient ingests a radionuclide-labeled standard meal, and then images are performed at 0, 1, 2, and 4 hours postprandially to measure how much of the meal has passed beyond the stomach.
 A typical threshold to indicate abnormal gastric emptying is more than 10% of the meal remaining at 4 hours after ingestion.

 Constipation is a chronic disorder involving infrequent bowel movements, sensation of obstruction, and incomplete evacuation.
 Many medical conditions can cause constipation such as mechanical obstruction, metabolic conditions, myopathies, and neuropathies.
 Diagnostic testing for constipation can aid in distinguishing between 2 categories of disorders, slow-transit constipation and pelvic floor dysfunction.

 Standard tests used in the evaluation of constipation include ingestion of radio-opaque markers and colonic transit scintigraphy.
-In the radio-opaque markers test, small markers are ingested over 1 or several days, and abdominal radiographs are performed at 4 and/or 7 days.
+In the radio-opaque markers test, small markers are ingested over one or several days, and abdominal radiographs are performed at 4 and/or 7 days.
 The number of remaining markers correlates with the colonic transit time.
 In colonic transit scintigraphy, a radio-labeled meal is ingested, followed by scintigraphic imaging at several time intervals.
 The location of the scintigraphic signals correlates with colonic transit times.